 Twenty-one participants (nine males, twelve females) between the age of 19 and 30 (average age: 22, 9) were recruited through the participant pool of the Netherlands Organization for Applied Scientific Research (TNO).
-None of the participants wore glasses.
+None of the participants were glasses.
 Each participant received a monetary reward for his or her time and travel costs.
-All participants signed an informed consent form preceding the experiment.
-This study was conducted in accordance with the Army Research Laboratory's IRB requirements (32 CFR 219 and DoDI 3216.02).
+All participants signed an informed consent